Giant oilfield discovery at Hobbs in 1928 launched the New Mexico petroleum industry.

-The Midwest State No. 1 well — spudded in late 1927 using a standard cable-tool rig — saw its first signs of oil from the Hobbs oilfield at 4,065 feet on June 13, 1928.
+The Midwest State No. 1 well — spudded in late 1927 using a standard cable-tool rig — saw its first signs of oil from the giant oilfield at depth of 4,065 feet on June 13, 1928.
 It had been a long journey.

 The area presented a special problem to geologists assigned the task of locating drilling sites.
 Since no surface formations were present to serve as markers of possible underground formations, much guesswork, possibly accompanied with prayers, entered into the exploration process.

-It was expensive to explore for oil under those conditions, Myres also noted.
+It also was expensive to explore for petroleum in vast and remote locations, Myres noted.
 Through the end of 1928, “oil companies had spent between $15,000,000 and $18,000,000…for exploration, leases and tests in the county.”

 First New Mexico Oil Well

-The Hogback No. 1 well is a modest producer at 375 barrels per day, but Midwest soon drills eleven additional wells to establish the Hogback oilfield as a major producer of the San Juan Basin.
+The Hogback No. 1 well was a modest producer at 375 barrels per day, but Midwest soon drilled 11 additional wells to establish the Hogback oilfield as a major producer of the San Juan Basin.
 Two years later, a pipeline to Farmington was completed and oil was shipped by rail to Salt Lake City, Utah, for refining.

-Discovering the Hobbs Oil Field
+Discovering the Hobbs Oilfield

-Following oil discoveries in the Scarborough field of Winkler County, Texas, exploration for oil moved north and began in Hobbs in 1927, according to a local historian.
+Following oil discoveries in the Scarborough field of Winkler County, Texas, exploration for oil moved north and began in Hobbs in 1927, according to a noted local historian.
 The Midwest Refining Company, which would later become Amoco, drilled the Hobbs discovery well in a farmer’s remote pasture.

-The well was a cable-tool rig drilling challenge from the start.
-Disaster struck at 1,500 feet when exhaust from a Franklin 85 engine ignited the engine house, noted one historian.
+Midwest Refining drilled its wildcat well using a cable-tool rig, which proved a challenge from the start.
+Disaster struck at a depth of 1,500 feet when exhaust from the Franklin 85 engine ignited the engine house.
 Fire quickly consumed the wooden derrick.
-“Men with less vision would have given up, but not the drillers of Midwest,” claimed Paige W. Christiansen in The Story of Oil in New Mexico.
+“Men with less vision would have given up, but not the drillers of Midwest,” proclaimed local historian Paige W. Christiansen in 1989.

 “A steel derrick from Amarillo, Texas, was set in place, the engine was rebuilt by local mechanics, and the cable tools were ‘fished’ from the hole,” Christiansen noted in The Story of Oil in New Mexico (learn more about recovering lost downhole tools in Fishing in Petroleum Wells).

 After encountering the first signs of oil at 4,065 feet in June, the well was drilled to 4,330 feet to increase production, according to the Midland Reporter-Telegram article.
 “Having penetrated all the oil-bearing beds, Midwest’s State No. 1, the discovery well of the future Hobbs oil pool, was completed (November 28), producing 700 barrels of oil per day on state land leased by the Will Terry ranch.”

 Production from the Hobbs oilfield soon drew crowds of investors and encouraged further exploration, quickly transforming the town from “sand, mesquite, bear grass and jack rabbits” to the fastest growing town in the United States, according to the 1930 census.

 A second oil boom occurred in January 1930 when Humble Oil Company of Texas drilled a well three miles northwest of Hobbs that began producing a spectacular 9,500 barrels of oil a day.
 Humble Oil also introduced a new drilling technology to New Mexico oilfields — the rotary rig.
 As production grew, oil tank batteries were built and pipelines laid to transport both oil and natural gas.

 The Midwest State No. 1 well has been described by New Mexico geologists as “the most important single discovery of oil in New Mexico’s history.”

-Noting a marker commemorating the strike, the Hobbs Daily News-Sun, reported in 1976 that “this historic well still produces quietly near the intersection of Grimes Street and Stanolind Road in Hobbs, with most passersby unaware of the furor its gestation and birth created nearly half a century ago.”
+Noting the marker commemorating the strike, the Hobbs Daily News-Sun, reported in 1976 that “this historic well still produces quietly near the intersection of Grimes Street and Stanolind Road in Hobbs, with most passersby unaware of the furor its gestation and birth created nearly half a century ago.”

 More New Mexico petroleum history can be found in Farmington, including the exhibit “From Dinosaurs to Drill Bits” at the Farmington Museum.

-The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Become an AOGHS annual supporting member and help maintain this energy education website with a contribution today.
-For membership information, contact email@example.com. © 2018 Bruce A. Wells.
+The American Oil & Gas Historical Society (AOGHS) preserves U.S. petroleum history.
+Become an AOGHS annual supporting member and help maintain this energy education website and expand historical research.
+For more information, contact firstname.lastname@example.org. © 2023 Bruce A. Wells.
+All rights reserved.